mvch1/mvch1/README.md

 ## 🚀 Featured Projects

 - 🛡️ **The Guardians** — AI application helping parents understand the daily difficulties teenagers face on social media and online; recommended by **UNICEF**, award-winner at the **NAIB hackathon**.
-- 🏦 **BNM Intelligent Systems** — WhatsApp-connected intelligent customer assistant, agent backoffice, and prepaid card mobile app for the Banque Nationale de Mauritanie.
+- 🤖 **BNM Intelligent WhatsApp Assistant** — Intelligent customer interaction system connected to WhatsApp for the Banque Nationale de Mauritanie.
-- 🤖 **ESP ChatBot** — Multilingual AI assistant (French/English/Arabic) presented at the Nouakchott Congress on Artificial Intelligence (NAIC).
-- 📋 [Suivi de Tâche (Frontend)](https://github.com/mvch1/suivie-tache-frontend-s4) & [Suivi de Tâche (Backend)](https://github.com/mvch1/suivie_de_tache_backend_S4) — Task tracking web app, S4 Scrum project.
-- 📊 [Recherche Opérationnelle S4](https://github.com/mvch1/recherche-operationnelle-S4) — Operations research notebooks and models.
-- 🗂️ [Projet CMS S4](https://github.com/mvch1/projet-cms-S4) — Content management system project.
-- ⛏️ [Projet Data Mining S4](https://github.com/mvch1/projet-data-mining-s4) — Data mining coursework project.
+- 🗂️ **BNM Agent Backoffice** — Backoffice platform for centralized management of BNM customer services and support.
 ---

 ## 🏆 Achievements

 - 🥇 **Nouakchott AI Build (NAIB) 2026** — Award winner with **The Guardians**, recommended by **UNICEF**.
-- 🤖 **NAIC — ESP ChatBot 2025** — Participation in the Nouakchott Congress on Artificial Intelligence.
-- 🥉 **La Nuit de l'Info 2024** — 3rd place out of 728 teams in the main challenge, 1st place in a secondary challenge.

 ---